 Prepare for HCX Cloud Manager installation in your on-premises environment

-- Download the HCX Connector OVA from HCX Manager Cloud.
+- Download the HCX Connector OVA from HCX Cloud Manager.

 - From the Resources page, click your private cloud.

-- From the vSphere Management Network page click the URL for HCX and log in to HCX Manager Cloud.
+- From the vSphere Management Network page, click the FQDN for HCX and sign in to HCX Cloud Manager.

-- Download a license activation code for HCX Connector.
+- Download a license activation key for your on-premises HCX Connector.

-- In your VMware Engine portal, from the Resources page, click your private cloud.
+- In your VMware Engine portal, go to Resources and select your private cloud.

 Install HCX Connector in your on-premises environment